DeanLemans/deanlemans.github.io/content/00-raw/00_03-personal/quotes.md

 > Understand: we are all too afraid -- of offending people, of stirring up conflict, of standing out from the crowd, of taking bold action.
 For thousands of years our relationship to this emotion has evolved -- from a primitive fear of nature, to generalized anxiety about the future, to the fearful attitude that now dominates us.
 As rational, productive adults we are called upon to finally overcome this downward trend and to evolve beyond our fears.

+>I must not fear.
+Fear is the mind-killer.
+Fear is the little-death that brings total obliteration.
+I will face my fear.
+I will permit it to pass over me and through me.
+And when it has gone past I will turn the inner eye to see its path.
+Where the fear has gone there will be nothing.
+Only I will remain.

 > If you view everything through the lens of fear, then you tend to stay in retreat mode.
 You can just as easily see a crisis or problem as a challenge, an opportunity to prove your mettle, the chance to strengthen, toughen, and forge yourself.

 > "My greatest motivator?
 Laziness, the will to not have to do much in the future."

 > We need a new minority to pin things on.
 It's becoming increasingly difficult to blame trans people or the gays.
 I can't think of any new group to marginalize though.
 We have a few options, but none of them fit all of our criteria: 1.
 We need them to be relatively poor.
 2. We can't have that group be associated with us politically already.
 3. They need a distinct culture.
 4. They can't be a group that's well integrated with our own community.
 5. The less media representation they have, the better.
 We'll take care of first impressions.
 6. If they have historical reasons for being disliked, then that would be a bonus.
 I'm thinking we can have the people in the south turn against the French?
 There's a small but strong French community around New Orleans that we could pin things on.
 But then the actual French are pretty strong, so it could blow back against us.
 Ideas?

+>here's meaning to be found in a stagnant life

 > I do have faith in you, **HATE**.
 I'm mostly teasing you to keep your mood up.
 You're unusually motivated by antagonism, even of the more friendly variety.
 But I do think that, if you set your mind to it, you'll master this in due time.